valkey-io/valkey-py/docs/lua_scripting.rst

 Script objects can also be used in pipelines.
 The pipeline instance should be passed as the client argument when calling the script.
-Care is taken to ensure that the script is registered in Redis's script cache just prior to pipeline execution.
+Care is taken to ensure that the script is registered in Valkey's script cache just prior to pipeline execution.

 .. code:: python